 |Quick Facts: Budget Analysts|

-Employment of budget analysts is projected to grow 6 percent from 2012 to 2022, slower than the average for all occupations.
-The complexity of budget analysis will require more analysts, but employment growth is expected to be tempered by limited government spending.
+Employment of budget analysts is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.

 Compare the job duties, education, job growth, and pay of budget analysts with similar occupations.